 - Be aware, from time to time, if the navigator wants to say something.
 He/she may be holding to avoid interrupting you, so pause sometimes to listen.

 - Make questions.
 Every question is valid but not all answers are.
 Challenge the driver.
 Phrase questions without looking like a “smart ass”.

-- Don’t stress if you don’t understand everything, specially when you’re the new guy.
+- Don’t stress if you don’t understand everything, especially when you’re the new guy.
 Try to help somehow (code contributions aren’t the only contributions).
 Your mental models will iterate and refine with time.

 - Don’t get too personal; pairs work closely and it can be emotionally hard.
 For example, it’s easy to feel attacked if someone criticizes your code, but you can learn how to deal with it, on both roles.
 Coding is just a tool; not a personal trait.

-- Be open about your weaknesses from the start; mention your strengthens later.
+- Be open about your weaknesses from the start; mention your strengths later.

 - Be gentle and tolerant.
 Don’t make the other feel threatened for not knowing something.
 Never say “didn’t you know that?”.
 Don’t judge the other’s knowledge.
 Pairing is a symbiosis; not a competition.